Jkwokhk/CS506/README.md

 - Review-length comparisons and dimensionality reduction using t-SNE.

 ## Top Informative Words for Sentiment
 This bar chart shows the **top 20 most influential words** based on their coefficients in the **Logistic Regression classifier** trained on TF-IDF features.
-Words pushing reviews toward “Recommended” are shown in green, while those nudging toward “Not Recommended” are in red.
-These weights provide insight into how specific vocabulary (e.g., “fun,” “stealth,” “bank” vs. “microtransactions,” “shame”) correlate with user sentiment.
+Words pushing reviews toward “Recommended” are shown in green, while those nudging toward "Not Recommended" are in red.
+These weights provide insight into how specific vocabulary (e.g., "awesome," "masterpiece," "genre," vs. "boring," "potential") correlate with user sentiment.

 <div style="display: flex; justify-content: space-around;">
     <img src="assets/topN_logreg.png" alt="Top Logistic Regression TF-IDF Words" width="100%">